 A Brief History of the Marque

-Scooters designed and built by engineer Giuseppe Del Bianco usng a Puch split single 125cc with a three-speed gearbox driving via chain, and the machine had telescopic forks.
+Scooters designed and built by engineer Giuseppe Del Bianco using a 125cc Puch split single with a three-speed gearbox driving via chain.
+The machine had telescopic forks.

 * Some sources indicate 1954 as last date of manufacture.